prograd-org/Lab-javascript-higher-order-functions/README.md

 # ProGrad Lab | Higher Order Function

-Higher Order Functions are functions that take other functions as parameters, Mind Blown 💥.
+Higher Order Functions are functions that take other functions as parameters, Sounds good!.

-We are going to discover how these functions are useful through some examples; in particular, we are going to recreate the logic for this type of function for our's better understanding.
+Yeah!
+We are going to discover how these functions are useful through some examples.

 ## What should you do
 ```